kvendrik/git_clone_find/README.md

 ## 🏗 Contibuting
 1. Make your changes.
-1. Run `./lint` to run the linter on them.
+1. Run `make lint` to lint your changes and `make test` to test them.
+1. Add the appropriate tests.
 1. Create a PR.